 It’s almost 20 years since The Jam said their ‘farewell’ in Brighton.
-Jam fan Simon Wells, was there, and looks back at that final gig.
+Jam fan Simon Wells, was there, and looks back in The Jam: December 11th 1982.

 ‘…I want this to count for something…’

 Can it really be nigh on 30 years since the Jam, Britain’s favourite ever Mod sensation, last trod the boards?
 Well, those yellowing press cuttings I carefully filed away in an oversize scrapbook under my bed tell me this is so.
 Well, actually it was 19 years; but seeing as I’m in a reflective mood having just passed the big 40, (and all that entails) it all just seems a hell of a long time ago.
 And as it’s December again outside my window, I thought it more than pertinent to share a few reflections on the day The Jam called it a day.

 With the forgiving benefit of retrospect, Paul Weller’s decision in 1982 to walk out on the band when they were at the top of the pop tree, seems an astute and thoughtful decision.
 One only needs to look at Weller’s lyrics to realise that they were drawn from the urgency and immediacy of youth, and with two of the band nearing their thirties, there was no way that they could sincerely deliver that sort of material without hypocrisy; something that had become a minor obsession with Weller.